 YOYO – Stands for “You’re on your own”.
 Hopefully, when someone says this to you, you don’t have a YOLO (“you only live once”) attitude about it.

 If you can use more laughter in your life, follow our manufacturing humor related accounts on Twitter and Instagram.
-If you have serious business regarding your shop floor, we invite you to call us at (877) 611-5825 and we will get you taken care of.
+If you have serious business regarding your shop floor, we invite you to call us at (877) 611-5825 and or fill out our contact form.

 Thanks to ManufacturingTerms.com for help with explaining some of these terms!